 - Sprinkle with banana slices.

-- For variation you could try it also with chia seed jam or another favorite spread.
+- For variation you could try it also with chia seed jam, cream cheese or another favorite spread.

 - Serving Size: 2

 As mentioned, for me there is no better clean eating topping than peanut butter and banana for this healthy sweet potato recipe.
-But here are some other topping suggestions you might enjoy:
+But here are some other favorite toast toppings you might enjoy:

 - coconut butter + roasted almond flakes

-- almond butter + thinly cut apple slices + cinnamon
+- nut butters (almond, cashew etc.) + thinly cut apple slices + cinnamon

 - tahini + arugula